Piero Scaruffi(Copyright © 2013 Piero Scaruffi | Legal restrictions )

 Obviously, this scenario bears strong similarities with biological scenarios.

-Another theory that presupposes evolving universes is the one advanced in 1992 by the US astrophysicist Lee Smolin.
-He thinks that black holes are the birthplaces of offspring universes.
-The constants and laws of Physics are randomly changed in the new universes, just like the genome of offspring is randomly mutated.
-Black†holes guarantee reproduction and inheritance.
+Another theory that presupposes evolving universes is the one advanced by the US philosopher Quentin Smith ("A Natural Explanation of the Existence and Laws of Our Universe ", 1990) and by the US astrophysicist Lee Smolin ("Did the Universe Evolve?", 1992).
+Smolin thinks that black holes are the birthplaces of offspring universes.
+Each black hole of a universe is a conduit to transfer information to new baby universes.
+However, the constants and laws of Physics are randomly changed in the new universes, just like the genome of offspring is randomly mutated.
+Black holes guarantee reproduction and inheritance.
 Universes that do not give rise to black holes cannot reproduce: there is therefore also a kind of "natural selection" among Smolin's universes.
 In this scenario, our universe's delicate balance of constants and forces is the result of evolution.

 Back to the beginning of the chapter "The New Physics" | Back to the index of all chapters